keybraker/hellenic-toolkit/README.md

 ## Contributing

-If you'd like to contribute to Mediarizer 2, please fork the repository and submit a pull request.
+If you'd like to contribute to the project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature requests, and code improvements.

 ## License